hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/type-resolution-mechanics.md

 On the other hand, the LiveSQL syntax makes cases #6 and #7 mutually exclusive, as well as cases #8 and #9.

-`Again, the [Hello Type Solver](./hello-typesolver.md) example shows all the type resolution cases in action.
+Again, you can inspect and run the [Hello Type Solver](./hello-typesolver.md) example to see all the type resolution cases in action.